janhavitayde/BART-CNN-dailymail/README.md

 <h3>5.
 Potential Applications :</h3>

-1. News Aggregation: Summarizing news articles can help users quickly grasp the main points.
-2. Document Summarization: For large documents, automatic summarization can provide executive summaries saving time for readers.
-3. Information Extraction: Text summarization can aid in extracting key information from lengthy documents, such as legal texts or scientific papers.
-4. Chatbots and Virtual Assistants: Incorporating text summarization models can enhance chatbots and virtual assistants by generating concise responses based on user queries.
+i.
+News Aggregation: Summarizing news articles can help users quickly grasp the main points. ii.
+Document Summarization: For large documents, automatic summarization can provide executive summaries saving time for readers. iii.
+Information Extraction: Text summarization can aid in extracting key information from lengthy documents, such as legal texts or scientific papers. iv.
+Chatbots and Virtual Assistants: Incorporating text summarization models can enhance chatbots and virtual assistants by generating concise responses based on user queries.